Archaeological heritage

 Schouwerzijl

-The village of Schouwerzijl is characterized by the lock that is clearly visible in the landscape.
+The village of Schouwerzijl is characterised by the lock that is clearly visible in the landscape.
 Schouwerzijl originated as the location where the water from the Kromme Raken flowed into the Reitdiep.
 It used to be a sea lock.

-Menkeweer Cemetery
+Menkeweer graveyard

-Village mound Loose village
+Village mound Losdorp

 Relics

-Remains of former settlements can be found in the region the Noorderzijlvest Water Authority.
+Remains of former settlements can be found in the region of the Noorderzijlvest Water Authority.
 In the past, remains were found during the construction of waterworks.

-Remains of Feldwerd monastery (Eems Delta)
+Remains of Feldwerd abbey (Eems Delta)

-This estate comprises a walled and moated farm, which has recently been enlarged.
+This manor-house estate comprises a walled and moated farm, which has recently been enlarged.
 The south moat has been filled in, as have the moats surrounding the courtyard.
 The south embankment has disappeared, but the others remain intact.
 The estate has attractive moating and planting.
-The water authority the watercourse this estate.
+The water authority maintains the watercourse along this estate.